rackspace/php-opencloud/docs/userguide/LoadBalancer/README.md

    $serverTwoNode->condition = 'ENABLED';
    ```

-5. Create the load balancer with the two nodes.
-In this example, the load
+In the example above, each node runs a service that listens on port 8080.
+Further,
-balancer has a virtual IP address that is accessible from the public Internet.
+each node will start out as `ENABLED`, which means it will be ready to receive
-Also note that the port that the load balancer listens on does not need to
+network traffic from the load balancer as soon as it is created.

-match the ports of its nodes, as shown in this example.
+### 5. Create the load balancer with the two nodes.

    ```php
    $loadBalancer->addVirtualIp('PUBLIC');